These jumbo sized chewy chocolate chip cookies are crazy easy to make with a few foolproof tips. No chilling needed!

 - When you remove the cookie sheet from the oven, shape the cookies using the spatula, gently tapping the edges, working your way around to shape the cookie.
 It has to be done right away while the cookies are hot, before they begin to cool and set up.

 - To correctly soften butter, remove it from the refrigerator and cut it into tablespoons.
-Allow it to sit on the counter for 20 minutes.
+Allow it to sit on the counter for 20-30 minutes or until soft enough to leave an impression when lightly poked.

 Instructions